jorgenb/elasticshield/readme.md

 `GET /api/oauth/personal-access-tokens`

 This route returns all of the personal access tokens that the authenticated user has created.
-This is primarily useful for listing all of the user's token so that they may edit or delete them:
+This is primarily useful for listing all of the user's tokens so that they may edit or delete them:
 ```
 curl --request GET \
   --include \